 A Decade in Margaret River: What Tourists Miss and Locals Treasure

 Sarah Chen moved from Melbourne to Margaret River in 2016.
-She'd come for a surf trip and never left.
-A decade later, she runs a small ceramics studio in the town center and knows the region with the intimacy that only long-term residents have.
-I sat down with her at Colonial Brewing Co. on a warm Saturday afternoon.
+She came for a surf trip and never left.
+A decade later she runs a small ceramics studio in the town center and knows the region with the intimacy only long-term residents have.
+Catch a local like Sarah at Colonial Brewing Co. on a warm Saturday afternoon, and a different Margaret River comes into view.

 Q: What made you stay?

-Sarah: I came for ten days of surfing and found a town where people actually know each other.
-In Melbourne, my neighbors were strangers.
-Here, the barista at my cafe knows my coffee order, the butcher saves me lamb cutlets on Fridays, and the surf crew texts me when there's a good swell at Surfers Point.
-I didn't plan to stay.
-But every time I thought about going back, I'd watch a sunset over the Indian Ocean from a vineyard and think, "Why would I leave this?"
+Ten days of surfing turned into a decade because this is a town where people actually know each other.
+In a big city your neighbors are strangers.
+Here the barista knows your coffee order, the butcher saves lamb cutlets on Fridays, and the surf crew texts when there's a good swell at Surfers Point.
+Watch a sunset over the Indian Ocean from a vineyard and the question of whether to leave answers itself.

 Q: What do tourists get wrong about Margaret River?

-Sarah: They come for two days and try to hit 15 wineries.
-That's... not how this works.
-You end up remembering nothing except a headache.
-The region deserves at least three or four days.
-Two for wine, one for the coast and caves, and one for just the town.
-The Saturday farmers market (8:30AM-noon, every week) is where you actually meet the people who make the wine and cheese and chocolate.
+They come for two days and try to hit 15 wineries.
+That's not how this works — you end up remembering nothing except a headache.
+The region deserves at least three or four days: two for wine, one for the coast and caves, and one for just the town.
+The Saturday farmers market (8:30AM–noon, every week) is where you actually meet the people who make the wine and cheese and chocolate.
 It's the town's living room.

-Also, people skip the coast entirely.
-We have some of Western Australia's best surf breaks.
+Don't skip the coast, either.
+Margaret River has some of Western Australia's best surf breaks.
 Surfers Point is accessible for intermediate surfers.
 Prevelly Beach is great for families.
-And the Main Break, where the WSL Pro competition happens — that's a serious wave.
-Watching from the cliff is free entertainment.
+And the Main Break, where the WSL Pro competition happens, is a serious wave — watching from the cliff is free entertainment.

 Q: Your favorite restaurant that tourists don't find?

-Sarah: Morries Anytime.
-It's on the main street but tourists walk past it because it doesn't look like a "tourist restaurant."
-Their woodfired pizzas are the best in the region.
-The Settlers Tavern has live music most weekends and excellent pub food — their steak sandwich is legendary locally.
+Morries Anytime.
+It's on the main street, but tourists walk past because it doesn't look like a "tourist restaurant."
+The woodfired pizzas are the best in the region.
+The Settlers Tavern has live music most weekends and excellent pub food — its steak sandwich is legendary locally.

 Q: What about beyond wine?

-Sarah: The caves are extraordinary and I feel like they're an afterthought for most visitors.
+The caves are extraordinary, and most visitors treat them as an afterthought.
 Mammoth Cave has 35,000-year-old megafauna fossils and a self-guided audio tour (AUD 24).
-Lake Cave has a suspended crystal formation reflected in an underground lake — it's genuinely magical.
-Jewel Cave is the most dramatic formations.
+Lake Cave holds a suspended crystal formation reflected in an underground lake — genuinely magical.
+Jewel Cave has the most dramatic formations of all.

-And the Boranup Karri Forest.
-It's 20 minutes south and it's one of the most beautiful forest drives in Australia.
+Then there's the Boranup Karri Forest, 20 minutes south — one of the most beautiful forest drives in Australia.
 Karri trees reaching 60 metres, dappled light, complete silence.
-I go there when I need to reset.
+It's where locals go to reset.
 It's free.
 Bring a picnic.

 Q: Best kept secret?

-Sarah: The Cape to Cape Track.
-It's a 135km coastal walking trail from Cape Naturaliste to Cape Leeuwin that takes 5-7 days.
-But you can do day sections.
-The Wilyabrup Cliffs section (about 8km) passes some of the most dramatic coastline I've ever seen — granite sea cliffs, blowholes, and wildflowers in spring.
+The Cape to Cape Track — a 135km coastal walking trail from Cape Naturaliste to Cape Leeuwin that takes 5–7 days.
+You don't have to do all of it; day sections work beautifully.
+The Wilyabrup Cliffs section (about 8km) passes some of the most dramatic coastline in the country — granite sea cliffs, blowholes, and wildflowers in spring.
 Free.
 Pack water and sunscreen.

-Also, the olive oils.
-Olio Bello does tastings of single-estate olive oil that are as sophisticated as wine tastings.
+And the olive oils.
+Olio Bello pours tastings of single-estate olive oil that are as sophisticated as any wine tasting.
 AUD 10.
 Most people don't think of olive oil as a "tasting" experience, but the quality here is exceptional.

 Q: What do tourists waste money on?

-Sarah: The organized wine bus tours where they herd 20 people through six wineries in five hours.
+The organized wine bus tours that herd 20 people through six wineries in five hours.
 You taste nothing properly and spend half the day on a bus.
-Rent a car, pick 3-4 wineries, have lunch at one of them, and actually enjoy yourself.
-Or hire a private guide for AUD 150-200 per person — they take you to the small producers that the bus tours skip.
+Rent a car, pick 3–4 wineries, have lunch at one of them, and actually enjoy yourself.
+Or hire a private guide for AUD 150–200 per person — they take you to the small producers the bus tours skip.

 Q: Best time to visit?

-Sarah: I'm biased, but autumn (March-May) is perfect.
-Harvest season, warm days, cool nights, the summer crowds have gone, and the vines are turning gold and red.
+Autumn (March–May) is close to perfect: harvest season, warm days, cool nights, the summer crowds gone, and the vines turning gold and red.
 It's absolutely beautiful.

-Spring (September-November) is wildflower season.
-The Cape to Cape Track is carpeted in colour.
-And winter (June-August) is truffle season, whale watching from the coast, and cozy fires in the cellar doors.
+Spring (September–November) is wildflower season, when the Cape to Cape Track is carpeted in colour.
+Winter (June–August) brings truffle season, whale watching from the coast, and cozy fires in the cellar doors.
 Every season has something.

 Q: What should visitors take home?

-Sarah: A case of wine from a producer they'd never heard of before the trip.
-Margaret River Dairy Company cheese (they vacuum-pack for travel).
+A case of wine from a producer you'd never heard of before the trip.
+Margaret River Dairy Company cheese (they vacuum-pack it for travel).
 Gabriel Chocolate bars.
 And a bottle of Olio Bello olive oil.

-Honestly, the best souvenir is a memory.
-Sitting at a cellar door at sunset, drinking a glass of something you fell in love with that afternoon, with the karri forest behind you and the sound of kookaburras.
+Honestly, the best souvenir is the memory: sitting at a cellar door at sunset, drinking a glass of something you fell in love with that afternoon, the karri forest behind you and the sound of kookaburras.
 That's Margaret River.

-For our wine-focused guide to the region, read Margaret River for Wine Lovers.
+For a wine-focused guide to the region, read Margaret River for Wine Lovers.
 If you're extending your Western Australia trip, Perth is three hours north and worth a few days.